valtterikodisto/png-steganography/docs/design.md

 ## Algorithms and Data Structures

 The application utilizes merge sort to sort individual pixels based on their RGB sum (R + G + B).
-Merge sort was selected since it it generic O(log(n)) sorting algorithm.
+Merge sort was selected since it is generic O(log(n)) sorting algorithm.
 Sorted pixels will be stored in a double-ended queue which provides fast access to both ends of the queue.
 This is necessary since we manipulate pixels at both ends.
 The side of the queue we select is dependent of the user's key.
 Based on previous algorithms, space complexity will be O(n).

 ## Input and Output